Activities in the Programme

 Academic staff of any nationality employed at HEIs in the participating countries may be awarded a Nordplus grant for exchanges in another Nordic or Baltic country.
-The exchange can include teaching, tutoring, development of teaching materials, etc. It is also possible to use these grants for activities connected to work placements and collaboration with the labour market.
+The exchange can include teaching, tutoring, development of teaching materials etc. It is also possible to use these grants for activities connected to work placements and collaboration with the labour market.

-This type of mobility within the Nordplus network can be financed from other sources (e.g. Erasmus+ which also offers funding opportunities for non-academic staff).
+This type of mobility within the Nordplus network is recommended to be financed from other sources (e.g. Erasmus+ which also offers funding opportunities for non-academic staff).
 Nordplus networks are encouraged to examine the possibilities of any such funding at partner institutions and how this could be used for staff mobility in the Nordplus network.
-This helps to save more of Nordplus' limited resources for projects and network meetings.
+This helps to save more of Nordplus’ limited resources for projects and network meetings.

 The minimum duration of the teacher exchange is eight teaching/working hours.

 The following rules apply to Nordplus teacher mobility grants: